 The above issue and the fact that I am vegan made eating in Rio quite difficult.
 But not impossible.
 We stayed at a hotel that provided breakfast and we were lucky enough to be given a large portion of fruit (melon, papaya & banana) each day.
 Although we did have to leave the bread rolls, crackers, biscuits and fruit juices.

 We managed to find a good 100% peanut butter and zero added sugar bread.
-There is also an array of salad you can choose from.
-We did however manage to find a lovely little vegan restaurant.
+We did also manage to find a lovely little vegan restaurant.
 Although eating out can also be difficult when you don’t know what is being added to your food.

 I usually have porridge, so I bought some ‘light’ soya milk to try with it.
 Unfortunately the milk was so sweet I was unable to finish it.
-Luckily, I can have porridge with bottled water just fine.
+I decided to make overnight oats with bottled water which worked out fine.
 Nuts and seeds didn’t seem too readily available as I would usually add these to my porridge.

 Buy some hemp/soy/pea protein powder from somewhere like My Protein to mix with your porridge.
 This will give you a little boost of protein which I felt I was lacking in whilst in Rio.
 Just be careful of the added sugars in those too, try to opt for unflavoured or those with less amounts.

 Another thing I noticed that really surprised me, was that they didn’t seem to display how much sugar was in a product.
 This is usually found in the nutritional information on the packet.
 However, in Rio, this was nowhere to be seen?

 For an issue that is so important to our health I found this all quite surprising.
 If you find yourself in the same position as me there are things you can do to try and counteract this